ErathiaChia/aiap-bootcamp1-hoo-chi-yang/README.md

     ├── preprocessing.py\
     └── visualize.py

-## Instructions
+## Instructions for running and hyperparameter modification.
-- Pipeline can be run
+- Pipeline can be run by executing `./run.sh`
+- For modifying parameters, edit the values in `model_mgr.py`.

 ## Pipeline
 1. `dataloader.py`